Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 Cory Gardner

-The Colorado GOP senator said in 2016, after Antonin Scalia died, that “I think we’re too close to the election.
+The Colorado GOP senator said in 2016, after Justice Antonin Scalia died, that “I think we’re too close to the election.
 The president who is elected in November should be the one who makes this decision.”

 That would sure seem to apply to this election, given we’re much closer.
 Gardner also faces a very tough reelection bid this year.

-Note: Update: Graham suggests he will go back on this 2016 word, retweeting more recent comments in which he suggested he’s inclined to press forward.